 What is Challah Bread?

 Challah is an eggy loaf of bread that has a slight sweetness to it.
 Soft and fluffy on the inside, it’s closest in flavor and texture to brioche bread.
 The dough is typically braided and, sometimes, formed into a ring shape after braiding.
-It is just as good toasted as it is fresh, and can be enjoyed alone or incorporated into a variety of sweet and savory recipes.

-Not just for holidays, challah is enjoyed year round.
-For many Jews, even as frequently as weekly.
-Like most foods in Jewish culture, challah is symbolic.
 For very religious Jews, challah represents the daily portion of bread from heaven that God provided during their escape from slavery in Egypt.

 Challah has also become a bit of a cult favorite among non-Jews.
 It’s a popular choice for French toast, bread pudding and grilled sandwiches.